Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-13</b>.
 Parametric coordinate system and interpolation functions for a pyramid.</figcaption>
 </figure>

-**Pentagonal Prism.** **Figure 8-14** shows the parametric coordinate system and interpolation functions for a pentagonal prism cell type.
+**Pentagonal Prism.** {ref}`Figure 8-14 <Figure-8-14>` shows the parametric coordinate system and interpolation functions for a pentagonal prism cell type.
 The pentagonal prism is described using the three parametric coordinates $(r,s,t)$.

 {#Figure-8-14 .figure-target}
 &nbsp;